zikunz/tp/docs/UserGuide.md

   8. orders list                    List all orders
   9. orders delete <order_index>    delete an order
   10. orders clear                  Empty all orders
+  11. orders price <order_index>    Check the total price of an order
+  12. orders ship <order_index>     Update the shipping status of an order once the order is shipped
 ```

 ### Items